IBSim/VirtualLab/docs/source/examples/ml.rst

     CreateModel = True
     InverseAnalysis = True

 :numref:`Fig. %s <PyPlot_11>` shows the reconstruction error versus the number of principal components used to compress the Von Mises stress nodal data.
 Notice that the reconstruction error is higher for the Von Mises stress compared with the temperature data from the previous example.
-To achieve a reconstruction error of 1E-3 with this data around 100 principal component would be required, which is quite large.
+To achieve a reconstruction error of 1E-3 with this data around 100 principal component would be required, which is relatively large.
 Instead 20 principal components will be used, which will still ensure that more than 99.9% of the variance is retained.

 .. _PyPlot_11: